signalpoint/webform/README.md

 - https://www.drupal.org/node/2048343#comment-9331515

-Then in Drupal, go to admin/structure/services/list/drupalgap/resources and enable your desired service resources under "webform_submission".
+Then in Drupal, go to admin/structure/services/list/drupalgap/resources and enable your desired service resources under "webform_submission" (or if you are using 4.x use "webforms" and "submissions").
 We recommend enabling at least the "create", "retrieve" and "index" resources.
 Visit the admin/people/permissions page in Drupal, and review the permissions you have set for Webform module.
 That will give you a better idea of what service